Pacific Rim (video game)

-Pacific Rim is a 2013 video game published and developed by Yuke's for Xbox 360 via Xbox Live Arcade and PlayStation 3 via PlayStation Network based on the film Pacific Rim.
-It is a fighting game where players choose between the film's Jaegers and Kaiju.

-It was delisted from both digital stores in 2016.
+Pacific Rim was a 2013 fighting game developed by Yuke's and published by Warner Bros.
+Interactive Entertainment for Xbox 360 via Xbox Live Arcade and PlayStation 3 via PlayStation Network based on the 2013 film of the same name.
+The game was delisted from both digital stores and platforms in 2016.

 Gameplay

 In single-player mode, the player engages in several one-on-one melee battles to earn achievement points and upgrades for their characters.
 Jaegers have two health bars (as they require two pilots) while Kaijus have one.
 Each character has its own set of special attacks.
 For example, Gipsy Danger can fire its plasma cannon or use its chain swords, while Leatherback can disrupt a Jaeger's mobility by firing an electromagnetic pulse.

-Divulgation
+Announcement

 The game was first announced by the Australian Classification Board.
 A NeoGAF user posted several screenshots from the game, showing the monsters and robots of the movie battling in a number of environments.
 On July 7, 2013, a teaser trailer was released.